Java programmer expert

 }

-We would also like to use an external implementation for calculating the content of the circle supplied by a third party, but this does not implement our Shape interface, which we cannot modify because it is already in use.
+We would also like to use an external implementation to calculate the content of the circle provided by a third party, but this does not implement our Shape interface, which we cannot modify because it is already in use.

 package designpatterns;